freedomofpress/securedrop/docs/network_firewall.md

 #### Setup Wizard

-If you're setting up a brand new (or recently factory reset) router, pfSense will start you on the Setup Wizard.
+If you're setting up a brand new (or recently factory reset) router, logging in to the pfSense WebGUI will automatically start the Setup Wizard.
 Click next, then next again.
-Don't sign up for a pfSense Gold subscription.
+Don't sign up for a pfSense Gold subscription (unless you want to).

 On the "General Information" page, we recommend leaving your hostname as the default (pfSense).
-There is no relevant domain for SecureDrop, so we recommend setting this to "securedrop.local" or something similar.
-Use whatever DNS servers you wish.
+There is no relevant domain for SecureDrop, so we recommend setting this to `securedrop.local` or something similar.
+Use your preferred DNS servers.
 If you don't know what DNS servers to use, we recommend using Google's DNS servers: `8.8.8.8` and `8.8.4.4`.
 Click Next.

 Leave the defaults for "Time Server Information".
 Click Next.

 On "Configure WAN Interface", enter the appropriate configuration for your network.
 Consult your local sysadmin if you are unsure what to enter here.
 For many environments, the default of DHCP will work and the rest of the fields can be left blank.
 Click Next.

-For "Configure LAN Interface", set the IP address and subnet mask of the Admin Subnet for the LAN interface.
-Be sure that the CIDR prefix correctly corresponds to your subnet mask-- pfsense should automatically calculate this for you, but you should always check.
-In most cases, your CIDR prefix should be `/24`.
+For "Configure LAN Interface", use the IP address and subnet mask of the *gateway* for the **Admin Subnet**.
 Click Next.

 Set a strong admin password.
-We recommend generating a random password with KeePassX, and saving it in the Tails Persistent folder using the provided KeePassX database template.
+We recommend generating a strong password with KeePassX, and saving it in the Tails Persistent folder using the provided KeePassX database template.
 Click Next.

 Click Reload.
+Once the reload completes and the web page refreshes, click the corresponding "here" link to "continue on to the pfSense webConfigurator".

-If you changed the LAN Interface settings, you will no longer be able to connect after reloading the firewall and the next request will probably time out.
-This is not a problem - the firewall has reloaded and is working correctly.
-To connect to the new LAN interface, unplug and reconnect your network cable to have a new network address assigned to you via DHCP.
+At this point, since you (probably) changed the LAN subnet settings from their defaults, you will no longer be able to connect after reloading the firewall and the next request will probably time out.
+This is not an error - the firewall has reloaded and is working correctly.
+To connect to the new LAN interface, unplug and reconnect your network cable to get a new network address assigned via DHCP.
 Note that if you used a subnet with fewer addresses than `/24`, the default DHCP configuration in pfSense may not work.
 In this case, you should assign the Admin Workstation a static IP address that is known to be in the subnet to continue.

-Now the WebGUI will be available on the App Gateway address.
-Navigate to `https://<App Gateway IP>` in the *Unsafe Browser*, and do the same dance as before to log in to the pfSense WebGUI and continue configuring the firewall.
+Now the WebGUI will be available on the Admin Gateway address.
+Navigate to `https://<Admin Gateway IP>` in the *Unsafe Browser*, and do the same dance as before to log in to the pfSense WebGUI.
+Once you've logged in to the WebGUI, you are ready to continue configuring the firewall.

 #### Connect Interfaces and Test Connectivity

 Now that the initial configuration is completed, you can connect the WAN port without potentially conflicting with the default LAN settings (as explained earlier).
 Connect the WAN port to the external network.
 You can watch the WAN entry in the Interfaces table on the pfSense WebGUI homepage to see as it changes from down (red arrow pointing down) to up (green arrow pointing up).
+This usually takes several seconds.
 The WAN's IP address will be shown once it comes up.

 Finally, test connectivity to make sure you are able to connect to the Internet through the WAN.
 The easiest way to do this is to use ping (Diagnostics → Ping in the WebGUI).
+Enter an external hostname or IP that you expect to be up (e.g. `google.com`) and click "Ping".

 SecureDrop-specific Configuration
 ---------------------------------